zainhas/weaviatedemo/README.md

 ### This tutorial will help you understand:
 1. How the weaviate platform works
 2. How to create a weaviate cluster using Weaviate Cloud Services (WCS)
-3. How to create a schema for you data
+3. How to create a schema
 4. How to upload data to the weaviate cluster using batches
 5. How we can create a Streamlit app that can be used to query the database for relevant COVID-19 publications.